ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 1. Scroll down, click on the three *Generate* link to populate the values and click the Send button
 2. Scroll down below the Call operation button.
 You should see a 200 OK and a response body as shown below.
-You get the response from the back end.
+You get the response from the back-end.
 ![Test app](./images/portal-testsend.png)

 # Step 5 - Invoke the API